myspc-development/art-test/docs/README.md

-# Codex Sprint Status & Remaining Work Bundle
+# ArtPulse Dashboard Implementation Codex

-This document bundle contains the latest checklist and unresolved task summary compiled from:

-- Completion Plan
-- Member/Organizer Dashboard Roadmaps
-- Codex Sprint Readiness Index
-- Feature Backlog
-- Verification & QA Notes

-Use this bundle to organize your next sprint planning session, triage blockers, and validate documentation vs actual implementation.

-Start with `VERIFICATION-CHECKLIST.md` and use `REMAINING-TASKS.md` to populate your next backlog.
+This bundle contains all necessary specifications, code samples, and plans for implementing the ArtPulse dashboard upgrades in sprint cycles.
+Follow the sprint documents and linked components to complete the system.